cataniamatt/mongodb-docker/README.md

 ![MongoDB Logo](https://github.com/cataniamatt/mongodb-docker/blob/main/mongodb.png)

 In this guide, a MongoDB database will be created as a Docker container.
 Mongo Express, which is a web-based adiministrative tool to manage MongoDB databases, will also be installed as another Docker container.

+The code below is from the "docker-compose.yml" file that will be used to create both containers.
+Both containers will use the latest images for MongoDB and Mongo Express that are found on Docker Hub.
+These will be downloaded from Docker Hub and used to create the containers when Docker Compose is started.
+A volume called "data" will be used to save the data inside the MongoDB database onto the machine so that it is not lost if the container is deleted.
 ```
 services:
   mongodb: